priyansh244/LED_switch_on_off/README.md

 ---

 📝 These images represent the result of running the program, which toggles two LED groups every **500 milliseconds** using `for` loop and conditional logic inside `loop()`.

+**🚀 What I Learned**

+= How to use arrays to store pin numbers

+= How to write cleaner and smarter code using loops and logic

+= Controlling multiple outputs using conditions inside a loop

+= Adjusting LED pattern speed using delay()

+🙋‍♂️ About Me:
+👨‍💻 Project by: Priyansh Singh 📅 Date: July 2025
+## 🌐 Explore More Projects

+🚀 **[🔗 Visit My GitHub](https://github.com/priyansh244)** – Check out my other Arduino projects!